 Post-traumatic stress disorder (PTSD) is a mental health condition that develops after experiencing a traumatic or life-threatening event.
 Between 7-8% of Americans develop PTSD at some point during their lives.
-Board-certified psychiatrist Pragnesh Patel, MD, and the team Instic Health in Plant City, Inverness, and New Port Richey, Florida, diagnose PTSD and offer holistic, personalized treatment to relieve your symptoms and restore your quality of life.
+Board-certified psychiatrist Pragnesh Patel, MD, and the team Instic Health in Plant City, Inverness, Tampa, and New Port Richey, Florida, diagnose PTSD and offer holistic, personalized treatment to relieve your symptoms and restore your quality of life.
 Call the office or schedule a consultation online today if you think you may have PTSD.

 PTSD is a psychiatric disorder that develops after you live through a traumatic event such as an active shooter situation, combat, or a personal assault.
 It causes various symptoms that disrupt your life and health.